All Episodes Plain Text

 Yeah, you know, the thing is, everyone has a different understanding of literature.

-But it was the questions and the conversations that followed that allowed me to have a better understanding of them.
+So the way that some teachers taught William Shakespeare or even James Joyce were, they're all different, you know, but it was the questions and the conversations that followed that allowed me to have a better understanding of them.

 And I like to encourage young people to do the close readings, to read in between the lines, to ask questions.

-There's no question that it's off -bounds.
+There's no question that it's off bounds.

-It's really about going further into the text and having citations and fact -checking and building your sense of critical analysis.
+It's really about going further into the text and having citations and fact-checking and building your sense of critical analysis.

-Let's go to your calls now.
+Okay, let's go to your calls now.

-Let's hear from Tom in Fort Myers, Florida, on our line for Democrats.
+Let's hear from Tom in Fort Myers, Florida on our line for Democrats.

 Good morning, Tom.